History and Current Efforts of Women For Decency

 If you would like to help us, please consider the following actions:

-1. Attend SALifeline meetings and let God solve your problems and heal your family.
+1. Attend SALifeline meetings and let God help you solve your problems and heal your family.

 2. Volunteer for Betrayal Trauma Recovery or Race For Virtue.